DarkMatterCore/libusbhsfs/README.md

     * Only one FAT volume can be mounted per logical unit.
 Fixing this requires rewriting critical parts of the FatFs library.
     * Up to 64 FAT volumes can be mounted at the same time across all available USB Mass Storage devices.
 Original limit was 10, but the FatFs library was slightly modified to allow for more volumes to be mounted simultaneously.
 * Stack and/or heap memory consumption:
     * This library is *not* suitable for custom sysmodules and/or service MITM projects.
 It allocates a 8 MiB buffer per each UMS device, which is used for command and data transfers.
-It also relies heavily on libnx features, which are not always compatible with sysmodule/mitm program contexts.
+It also relies heavily on libnx features, which are not always compatible with sysmodule/MITM program contexts.
 * Switch-specific FS features:
     * Concatenation files aren't supported.
+* `usbfs` service from SX OS:
+    * Only a single FAT volume from a single drive can be mounted.
+    * Relative paths aren't supported.
+    * `chdir()`, `rename()`, `dirreset()` and `utimes()` aren't supported.
+    * There are probably other limitations we don't even know about, due to the closed-source nature of this CFW.

 How to use
 --------------